 MOLECULAR MECHANISMS IN LEUKEMIA

-More recently we have used chromatin immunoprecipitation (ChIP) followed by next-generation DNA sequencing (ChIP-seq) to identify hundreds of binding sites for E2A-PBX1 across the genome.
-These results confirm co-recruitment of CBP to most E2A-PBX1 binding sites and have informed a revised hypothesis as to how E2A-PBX1 is recruited to these sites.
+More recently we have used chromatin immunoprecipitation (ChIP) followed by next-generation DNA sequencing (ChIP-seq) to identify thousands of binding sites for E2A-PBX1 across the genome.
+These results confirm co-recruitment of CBP to most E2A-PBX1 binding sites.

 Selected Leukemia Publications